Le Havre raid

-The Raid on Le Havre was a two-day naval bombardment of the French port of Le Havre early in July 1759 by Royal Navy forces under Rear-Admiral George Rodney during the Seven Years' War, which succeeded in its aim of destroying many of the invasion barges being gathered there for the planned French invasion of Great Britain.
+The Le Havre raid was a two-day naval bombardment of the French port of Le Havre early in July 1759 by Royal Navy forces under Rear-Admiral George Rodney during the Seven Years' War, which succeeded in its aim of destroying many of the invasion barges being gathered there for the planned French invasion of Great Britain.

 Background

-By the summer of 1759 the duc de Choiseul's invasion plans was under way with intensive naval preparations taking place along the French ports in the Atlantic and in the channel – Brest, Le Havre, Rochefort and Toulon.
-Troops were assembled at number of points principally at Dunkirk, Saint-Omer, Ostend, Lille and Vannes.
-Choiseul had decided that the Le Havre was to be the main base for the Prince de Soubise's strike at England as it lay on the Seine and troop movement was far easier than any other French port.
+By the summer of 1759 the duc de Choiseul's invasion plans were underway, with intensive naval preparations being made in the French ports in the Atlantic and in the Channel: Brest, Le Havre, Rochefort and Toulon.
+Troops were assembled at a number of points, principally at Dunkirk, Saint-Omer, Ostend, Lille and Vannes.
+Choiseul had decided that Le Havre was to be the main base for the Prince de Soubise's strike at England, as it lay on the Seine and troop movement was far easier than any other French port.

-The British had received intelligence that the French had a number of flat bottomed boats were prepared at Le Havre for the purpose of disembarking troops.
+The British had received intelligence that the French had a number of flat-bottomed boats at Le Havre for disembarking troops.

 Bombardment

-The squadron Admiral Rodney was detached in the beginning of July with a small squadron and sailed from Spithead on 2 July, arrived off Le Havre.
+Admiral Rodney was detached at the beginning of July with a small squadron and sailed from Spithead on 2 July, arriving off Le Havre.